A FEW WORDS ABOUT YOUR CAREER IN REAL ESTATE in London, Ontario

-When you think about it, picking the right career and company in any type of industry is not something you do every week.
+When you think about it, picking the right career and company in any industry is not something you do every week.

 In truth, the residential real estate industry has a poor track record of developing systems to help new people and experienced make more educated decisions about who they ought to join.

 Mistakes Experienced Real Estate Agents & New To the Business Make When Choosing a Real Estate Brokerage & The Questions You Should Get Answered.

 Make no mistake; picking your brokerage has a lot to do with your eventual success in the real estate industry.
 So talking to at least more than one broker seems to make palpable sense, and it does!
 A very high percentage of new real estate agents often go to work for a brokerage that was recommended to them, or a good friend of theirs happens to mention that you can come to work “at our place.”
 Sometimes this is fine; sometimes, it’s a disaster.

 The key is to talk with at least three (3) brokerages in your area so you can gather enough data to feel comfortable comparing your notes.
 One of those three will likely be a good fit, and you’ll know it when you complete the interview process.

 Mistake # 2:

 Not grasping that companies are not the same!

 As is true in almost any industry, most brokerage companies tend to fall into three categories: 1) Young growing companies, 2) Mature larger operations, and 3) Older companies with owners looking to sell or retire.
 These companies can either be independent operations or belong with a franchise affiliation.

 Besides the fact that most real estate organizations belong to the local Board of Realtors, the differences in how those companies operate can be as varied as snowflakes.